mattermost/docs/source/deployment/cluster.rst

 Plugins and High Availability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As of Mattermost 5.14, when you install or upgrade a plugin, it is propagated across the servers in the cluster automatically.
+From Mattermost v5.14, when you install or upgrade a plugin, it is propagated across the servers in the cluster automatically.
 File storage is assumed to be shared between all the servers, using services such as NAS or Amazon S3.

 If ``"DriverName": "local"`` is used then the directory at ``"FileSettings":`` ``"Directory": "./data/"`` is expected to be a NAS location mapped as a local directory.
 If this is not the case High Availability will not function correctly and may corrupt your file storage.

-Note a slight behavior change in 5.15: When you reinstall a plugin in 5.14, the previous **Enabled** or **Disabled** state is retained.
-As of 5.15, a reinstalled plugin's initial state is **Disabled**.
+Note a slight behavior change from Mattermost v5.15: When you reinstall a plugin in v5.14, the previous **Enabled** or **Disabled** state is retained.
+As of v5.15, a reinstalled plugin's initial state is **Disabled**.

 CLI and High Availability
 ^^^^^^^^^^^^^^^^^^^^^^^^^